By: Cynthia Litman

 Passover is a DIY holiday.
 Meaning, YOU run the service, in your home, with your loved ones, your way.
 Sure there are guidelines and a check list but there's no requirement to go to temple, you are not led by your rabbi, rather you infuse the meaning and run the service.

-The aromas fill up in my kitchen with the love of my family, the bitter sweet story of our people, my ancestors and our ultimate faith and destiny that brought us all to be at my Seder table.
+the bitter sweet story of our people, my ancestors and our ultimate faith and destiny that brought us all

 I miss my grandfather terribly during Passover.
 He made Seders awesome, looooooong, but amazing.